 - I plan to have plenty of money for my vacation this summer.
 (My wife got me a job at her father’s [my father-in-law’s] restaurant.)

-Noting brackets contained in original quotation
+Noting that brackets are in the original quotation

 If bracketed material is used in the original quotation, it must be noted outside the quotation so the reader does not mistake it as being added by the writer.
 Enclose the notation in parentheses.